wsargent/circuit_breaker/README.txt

  immediately pop the circuit open again, and a success will close the circuit and reset the failure count.

+ For services that can take an unmanagable amount of time to respond an invocation timeout threshold is provided.
+If the service fails to return before the invocation_timeout duration has passed, the circuit will "trip", setting the circuit into an "open" state.

      require 'circuit_breaker'
      class TestService